 At each Biennale, an artist's project working in the public space is selected in order to carry out an in situ project in a public place in the 20th arrondissement.
 The guest artist deploys his project in the architecture of the 20th century, working in conjunction with the inhabitants of the district, and in agreement with the town hall of the district.
 This work, linked to the diversion of the photographic image, results in an installation in urban space.

 A project by Martial Geoffre-Rouland and Benjamin Gaulon, based on Corrupt a software developed on the web Glitch Art Software allowing its user to download and share corrupted images on www.corrupt.recyclism.com.
 Corrupt damages data on a binary level, resulting in unpredictable results.

-The software allows its users to trap videos stored on their computer, videos from their webcam or their desktop in real time.
-When a clip is recorded, a video of 10 seconds and an animated GIF file are saved locally and automatically.
+The software allows its users to trap videos stored on their computer, videos from their webcam or desktop in real time.
+When a clip is recorded, a 10-second video and an animated GIF file are saved locally and automatically.

 An interactive device is placed in a mini studio set up in a shop in Place de la Réunion, where residents can come and film themselves for a minute by interacting on a device for image corruption.
 The images filmed by the inhabitants are then projected onto 2 buildings in the square for two weeks after dark.